-Companies that don’t capitalize on their intangible assets may miss out on opportunities to increase shareholder returns and gain competitive advantage.
+Companies that don’t realize the power of intangible assets and fail to capitalize such assets may miss out on opportunities to increase shareholder returns and gain competitive advantage.
 The growing disparity between company stock prices and book value per share suggests that a new approach to the valuation of company assets is needed.
 Management is responsible for effective utilization of all assets under its control, yet probably few companies have a good understanding of the value of intangible assets which they own.
-The books of accounting treat tangible assets in detail, but provide only limited information about intangibles, although these may represent the greatest value for the company and the greatest source of potential growth and profits.
+The books of accounting treat tangible assets in detail, but provide only limited information about intangible assets, although these may represent the greatest value for the company and the greatest source of potential growth and profits.

 Generally, finance managers think that tangible assets determine a company’s value.
 Such tangible assets could be plant and machinery, equipment, land and buildings and inventory.
 They were assets that determined a company’s value, assets that could be measured and used to calculate return on investment.
 Those assets were solid, and so were the financial decisions based on their value.
 But in the world of finance today, things aren’t what they used to be.
 In the present economy, the most valuable assets have changed from solid to soft and from tangible to intangible.
 Instead of plant and machinery, companies today compete on ideas and relationships.